By Brant Wilkerson-New

 What Is Declarative Knowledge?

-Declarative knowledge, also known as descriptive or propositional knowledge, refers to processes, information, and concepts that can be stated or declared
+Declarative knowledge, also known as descriptive or propositional knowledge, refers to processes, info, and concepts that can be stated or declared.Â

 It’s the “knowing that” type of knowledge — the related information we can easily articulate, write down, or teach to others.
 For example, the fact that the sun rises in the East and sets in the West, or that Raleigh is the capital of North Carolina.

-Characteristics of Declarative Knowledge
+Characteristics of DK

 Declarative knowledge has several defining features.
 Specifically:

-• It’s explicit: it can be easily verbalized or written down.
+- It’s explicit: it can be easily verbalized or written down.

-• It’s conscious: We are aware of this knowledge and can recall it intentionally whenever we need it.
+- It’s conscious: We are aware of this knowledge and can recall it intentionally whenever we need it.

-• It’s factual: conceptual knowledge is factual, as it deals with facts, concepts, and principles that can be easily proven.
+- It’s factual: conceptual knowledge is factual, as it deals with facts, concepts, and principles that can be easily proven.

-Types of Declarative Knowledge
+Types of DK

 Declarative knowledge can be divided into two main subcategories.